lgfrbcsgo/wot-battle-results-server/README.md

 Every command and message is a JSON object which contains at least a `msgType` property.

 ### Commands
--   Subscribes this client to feed of battle results.
+-   Subscribes this client to the feed of battle results.
     ```json
     {
       "msgType": "SUBSCRIBE_TO_BATTLE_RESULTS"